Waidthaler/xapi/README.md

 ### Built-in Generic Validation Functions

-Xapi provides a bunch of built-in validation functions, mostly for generic type and range validation, to avoid repetitive ad hoc validation in the user-supplied handler functions.
+Xpapi provides a bunch of built-in validation functions, mostly for generic type and range validation, to avoid repetitive ad hoc validation in the user-supplied handler functions.
 All of them return the supplied argument on success, which means that they can also be used to perform transformations on the data like